-Interactive image manipulation and editing packages, such as Adobe Photoshop, are commonly utilized by digital photographers.
+Interactive image manipulation and editing packages are commonly utilized by digital photographers, such as Adobe Photoshop.
 In their workflow [21], images are manipulated directly and immediate visual feedback is provided.

-Recently, many researchers proposed several interactive digital image editing tools by using region-based methods, e.g., the magic wand in Photoshop [21], intelligent paint [2], interactive graph-cut image segmentation [3], lazy snapping [16], and interactive image photomontage [1].
+Recently, many researchers have proposed a lot of interactive digital image editing tools by using regionbased methods, e.g., magic wand in Photoshop [21], intelligent paint [7], interactive graph-cut image segmentation [17], lazy snapping [19], and interactive image Photomontage [15].

-Our work is most closely related to the method of interactive digital montage [1], where users use brushes to indicate which parts of a set of photographs should be combined into a composite result.
-Similarly, our method also uses the strokes to define constraints for designing a variety of deformed textures.
+Our work is most closely related to the method of interactive digital montage [15], where users use brushes to indicate which parts of a set of photographs should be combined into a composite result.
+Similarly, our proposed method also uses the strokes to define constraints for designing a variety of deformed textures.
 By allowing the user to interact with local texture elements, our technique can provide local changes to the size, orientation and relative position of texture elements according to the texture designer's need and creation.
 Moreover, our proposed algorithm has the ability to increase or decrease the density of texture elements interactively, which is suitable for designing a variety of versatile textures from a single small sample texture.